aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --bt-save-metadata [true|false]

-  Save meta data as ".torrent" file.
+  Save metadata as ".torrent" file.
 This option has effect only when BitTorrent Magnet URI is used.
 The file name is hex encoded info hash with suffix ".torrent".
 The directory to be saved is the same directory where download file is saved.
-If the same file already exists, meta data is not saved.
+If the same file already exists, metadata is not saved.
 See also :option:`--bt-metadata-only` option.
 Default: ``false``

 .. option:: --bt-seed-unverified [true|false]